Despite everything you hear about issues with placing antennas in attics, the GE 33692 Attic Mount HD Antenna is made exactly for that purpose.

 - Usage of a splitter to hook up more than one television to the antenna

-Regarding the coaxial cable, I highly recommend purchasing RG6 coaxial cable such as the MediaBridge Ultra Series, rather than the RG59 that’s practically obsolete for cable requirements of modern homes.
+Regarding the coaxial cable, I highly recommend purchasing RG6 coaxial cable such as the MediaBridge Ultra Series, rather than the RG59 that’s not as well insulated against electromagnetic interference.

 Frequency and Channel Types